nojronatron/BF-BMX/README.md

 ![Server Logfile Nominal and Alert Entries Example](./Docs/Server-Logfile-Nominal-And-Alert-Entries.png)

-The above example shows a Winlink Payload log file, message ID H2Y96AT5T592 with a date-time stamp of 14-Aug-2024 at 11:31:00 AN:
+The above example shows a Winlink Payload log file, message ID H2Y96AT5T592 with a date-time stamp of 14-Aug-2024 at 11:31:00 AM:

 - The top Bib Record Data was parseable without issues so the Data Warning Flag was set to `NOMINAL`.
 - The second Bib Record Data was _not_ directly parsable.
 In this case the Bib Number was unexpectedly large, so the Data Warning Flag was set to `ALERT` so the problem could be investigated and corrected by the computer operator.